vippsas/vipps-login-api/vipps-login-api.md

 ## Phone number based flow - mobile
-This is the fallback flow for mobile devices if it is not possible to use the app-switch base flow.
+This is the fallback flow for mobile devices if it is not possible to use the app-switch based flow.
 Please note that the user in this flow need to manually navigate back to the browser where he/she inputed the phone number.
 If the user is remembered in browser the confirmation in app flow will be skipped.

 Illustration will be added shortly